 Responsible government (responsabilité ministérielle)

 A system of government in which members of the executive (that is, Cabinet ministers) are responsible to the elected members of the legislature, who are in turn responsible to the people.

 Returning officer (directeur du scrutin)

 The election or referendum officer responsible for organizing an electoral event in an electoral district.
-He or she sets up an office in the district and hires and supervises all of the staff, including the training officers, registration officers, revising agents, special ballot coordinators, community relations officers, central poll supervisors, information officers, deputy returning officers and poll clerks.
+He or she sets up an office in the district and hires and supervises all of the staff, including the training officers, registration officers, revising agents, special ballot coordinators, community relations officers, field liaison officers, central poll supervisors, information officers, deputy returning officers and poll clerks.